 It’s fair to say that I have two passions in life, art and people, and I love nothing more than when I’m combining the two.
-I set up my business in 2010, initially with a view to providing quality art workshops to schools in the Forest of Dean and Gloucestershire, but over the years, this has evolved and I now work with people of all ages and abilities inspiring creativity in countless ways.
-I’d struggle to give an exact number of people I’ve worked with, but it must be in the thousands!
+I set up my business in 2010, initially with a view to providing general art workshops to schools in the Forest of Dean and Gloucestershire, but over the years, this has evolved and I now specialise in the medium of mosaic.
+I work with people of all ages and abilities inspiring creativity – I’d struggle to give an exact number of people I’ve worked with, but it must be in the thousands!

 I have delivered mosaic projects in many schools, but also projects in collaboration with local organisations including Cinderford Artspace, the Forest of Dean Sculpture Trust, Hart’s Barn Cookery School and the Forestry Commission.
 I’ve delivered activities at Wychwood and Cornbury music festivals, plus created some interesting commissions for private clients.